rafiferdos/trendora/README.md

-# 🛒 SwapNest - Frontend
+# 🛒 Trendora - Frontend

-SwapNest is a modern web platform designed to simplify the exchange of second-hand goods.
-This repository houses the **frontend** of SwapNest, crafted with contemporary web technologies to deliver an intuitive, fast, and user-friendly marketplace experience.
+Trendora is a modern web platform designed to simplify the exchange of second-hand goods.
+This repository houses the **frontend** of Trendora, crafted with contemporary web technologies to deliver an intuitive, fast, and user-friendly marketplace experience.
 ---

 ## 🚀 Features